 Student will receive tardy slip to be able to enter class and the front office will document uniform violations and teachers document tardies.

 - 2nd violation – official write-up, document in FACTS, notify parent, copy supervisor

 - 3rd violation – document in FACTS, student receives before school detention, notify parent, copy supervisor

 - After 4 tardies, meeting with administration and parents

 Is there a school uniform?
 What is the dress code?

 Faith Academy’s dress code is intended to encourage modesty and decency and to minimize the use of clothing as a significant means of establishing identity or social status.
 Faith Academy staff may determine the appropriateness of a student’s clothing or hairstyle and may request that any student who is not dressed appropriately follow the steps listed under dress code violations.
 The administrator may grant exceptions to the dress code if desired for special dress days.
 Students attending any Faith Academy approved function must observe school guidelines for dress such as moderate clothing and covered tattoos.

 All uniform clothing must be approved items.
-Click here to access the 2019-2020 Uniform Policy.
+Click here to access our Uniform Policy.